Last updated: 200411, 200704

 - If slain, the assumed form reverts to its natural form—still dead.

 - Self-change will not require a System Shock check.
-External change will.
+External change (such as Polymorph Other) will.

 - Permanent or long-term transformation risks losing oneself, and permanently becoming the creature, including mental state.